 Very few cases of maternity discrimination end up in the employment tribunal, and that’s not because discrimination is not rife (it is), it is because employers almost always settle.

 - Did your employer pay you an enhanced rate of maternity pay which is repayable if you don’t return to work for a certain period of time after your maternity leave ends?
-If so make sure there is a clause in the settlement agreement which says that you do not have to repay the enhanced package.
+If so make sure there is a clause in the agreement which says that you do not have to repay the enhanced package.

 - Make sure you keep all documentary evidence.
 Do you have an email from your manager saying that your duties have been allocated to someone else?
 Has HR confirmed a change in job role?
 If so, then you make sure you keep records of this.